elegant-scipy/elegant-scipy/preface.md

 You may even find interacting with the SciPy community provides you with a broader scientific network, and surprising career opportunities.

 Later in Elegant SciPy we will show you how to contribute your new skills to the GitHub-hosted projects that comprise most of the scientific Python ecosystem.
 In the meantime we want you to start thinking about being more than just a SciPy user.
 You are joining a community and we hope you will keep making it a better place for all scientific coders.

 ### A Touch of Whimsy with your Py

 In case you were worried that the SciPy community might be an imposing place to the newcomer, remember that the ecosystem is built by a group of scientific developers, with their own quirks and humor.

 As we're in the land of Python, it is perhaps inevitable that we should find some Monty Python references.
 The package Airspeed Velocity (http://spacetelescope.github.io/asv/using.html) which is used for continuous integration (more on this later) refers to the line "what is the airspeed velocity of an unladen swallow?" from *Monty Python and the Holy Grail*.

 Another amusingly titled package is "Sux", which allows you to use Python 2 packages from Python 3.
-This is a play on saying "six" with a New Zealand accent (six is also a Python 2/3 compatibility library).
-Sux allows you to write the following line of code:
+This is a play on saying "six" with a New Zealand accent (six is also a Python 2/3 compatibility library) Sux allows you to write the following line of code:
 ```
 sux.to_use('my_py2_package')
 ```